Wander Franco Player Props: Rays vs. Cubs

 Wander Franco At The Plate

-- Franco has picked up an RBI in 38.9% of his games this season, with more than one RBI in 13.0% of his games.
-He has also driven in three or more runs in two contests.
+- Franco has driven in a run in 21 games this year (38.2%), including seven games with more than one RBI (12.7%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.